Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 A successful call of **anInvitationIssuer.claim()** means you are assured the **Invitation** passed into the method is recognized as valid by the **InvitationIssuer**.
 You are also assured the **Invitation** is exclusively yours and no one else has access to it.

+## Keyword

+An ASCII identifier string that must begin with an upper case letter.

 ## MutableQuote